No-Churn Any Berry Sorbet made with just 2 ingredients. This healthy sorbet is made in your food processor or blender and is ready in minutes!

 You can also add some maple syrup or agave if you want to.
 Whether it's necessary depends on what berries you use.
 Frozen raspberries can be quite tart so a little added sweetness is nice.
 Other berries tend to be sweeter so you can probably get away without any.

-Interested in different sorbet flavours?
-You can make healthy sorbet with most frozen fruit.
+I You can make healthy sorbet with most frozen fruit.
 Frozen bananas, strawberries, blueberries, blackberries, melon, pineapple, mango, cherries, etc all work.
-Just make sure that the bigger fruits are peeled and diced prior to freezing, then blend them up as per the directions in this recipe.
+Just make sure that the bigger fruits are peeled and diced before freezing, then blend them up as per the directions in this recipe.

 How To Make No-Churn Berry Sorbet